It is a medication used primarily to start and maintain anesthesia.

 - Penetrating eye injury may increase the risk of loss of eye contents due to increased intraocular pressure.

-- Acute porphyria, Cetamine is considered porphyrinogenic, that is, it can cause an attack of acute porphyria in susceptible people.
+- Acute porphyria, Ketamine is considered porphyrinogenic; that is, it can cause an attack of acute porphyria in susceptible people.

-Cetamine is generally safe for those who are in critical condition, when it is administered by trained medical professionals.
+Ketamine is generally safe for those who are in critical condition when it is administered by trained medical professionals.
 Even in these cases, side effects are known that include one or more of the following:

-Central nervous system: Cetamine is traditionally avoided in people with or at risk of intracranial hypertension due to concerns about Cetamine that causes increased intracranial pressure.
+Central nervous system: Ketamine is traditionally avoided in people with or at risk of intracranial hypertension due to concerns about Cetamine that causes increased intracranial pressure.
 Intracranial hypertension does not increase more than opioids.

-In anesthetic doses, 10-20% of people experience adverse reactions that occur during the emergence of anesthesia, reactions that can manifest as seriously as hallucinations and delirium.
+In anesthetic doses, 10-20% of people experience adverse reactions during the emergence of anesthesia, reactions that can manifest as seriously as hallucinations and delirium.

-These reactions may be less common in some people subpopulations, and when administered intramuscularly, and may occur up to 24 hours after the operation.
+These reactions may be less common in some people’s subpopulations and, when administered intramuscularly, may occur up to 24 hours after the operation.

-The possibility of this happening can be reduced by minimizing stimulation to the person during recovery and pretreating with a benzodiazepine, along with a lower dose of Cetamine.
+The possibility of this happening can be reduced by minimizing stimulation to the person during recovery and pretreating with a benzodiazepine, along with a lower dose of Ketamine.

 People who experience severe reactions may require treatment with a small dose of a short-acting or ultra-low-acting barbiturate.